0xSpaceShard/starknet-hardhat-plugin/www/docs/intro.md

 The name of the file where the contract was defined doesn't play a role.

-The plugin doesn't have a default Scarb command yet (a dockerized wrapper will be supported soon).
+The plugin doesn't have a default Scarb command yet.
 You need to provide a `scarbCommand` (either an exact command or the path to it) under `starknet` in your hardhat config file, or you can override that via `--scarb-command <COMMAND>`.

 ### `starknet-verify`